Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - completion: NutritionAdvisor responds with a success or error response.
 If the response is successful, you will receive an array of ``PassioAdvisorFoodInfo`` ingredients showing what might be contained in the given food. public func fetchPossibleIngredients(foodName: String, completion: @escaping PassioNutritionAISDK.NutritionAdvisorIngredientsResponse)

+    /// Use this method for scanning nutrients from Packaged Product.
+This method returns ``PassioFoodItem``.
+    /// - Parameters:
+    ///   - image: Image for detecting nutrients
+    ///   - resolution: Image resoultion for detection.
+Default Image resoultion is `512`, see ``PassioImageResolution`` for more options.
+    ///   - completion: If the response is successful, you will receive ``PassioFoodItem`` or else you will receive nil value. public func recognizeNutritionFactsRemote(image: UIImage, resolution: PassioNutritionAISDK.PassioImageResolution = .res_512, completion: @escaping (PassioNutritionAISDK.PassioFoodItem?) -> Void)

     /// Use this method to turn Flashlight on/off.
     /// - Parameters:
     ///   - enabled: Pass true to turn flashlight on or pass false to turn in off.
     ///   - torchLevel: Sets the illumination level when in Flashlight mode.
-This value must be a floating-point number between 0.0 and 1.0. public func enableFlashlight(enabled: Bool, level torchLevel: Float) }
+This value must be a floating-point number between 0.0 and 1.0. public func enableFlashlight(enabled: Bool, level torchLevel: Float)

+    /// Use this method to retrieve localized food data.
+The method will return `true` if the language setting is applied successfully.
+    /// - Parameters:
+    ///   - languageCode: A two-character string representing the ISO 639-1 language code (e.g., 'en' for English, 'fr' for French, 'de' for German). public func updateLanguage(languageCode: String) -> Bool }

 extension PassioNutritionAI : PassioNutritionAISDK.PassioStatusDelegate {